Regulations of the Finnish Financial Ombudsman Service (FINE)

 Art.
 14 Compliance with the resolution recommendations issued by FINE

-The Signatory Parties find it important that the financial sector service providers comply with the FINE resolution recommendations.
+The Signatory Parties find it important that the financial sector service providers comply with FINE’s resolution recommendations.

-The resolution recommendations issued by the Insurance, Banking and Securities Complaints Boards are public unless the Boards otherwise order.
+The resolution recommendations issued by FINE are public, unless otherwise stipulated by the relevant Board or the member of personnel in charge of dispute resolution at the Bureau.
 However, the names of the parties involved are not made public.

 Art.
 16 Term of office

-The term of office of the FINE bodies and Complaints Boards as well as that of the Bureau personnel in charge of dispute solution, is three calendar years at a time.
-If a Chairperson, Vice Chairperson, Member or Deputy Member or a member of personnel in charge of dispute solution resigns in the middle of the term, a new person will be appointed for the remaining term.
+The terms of office of the FINE bodies and Complaints Boards, as well as of the Bureau personnel in charge of dispute resolution, are three calendar years at a time.
+If a Chairperson, Vice Chairperson, Member or Deputy Member or a member of personnel in charge of dispute resolution resigns in the middle of a term, a new person will be appointed for the remaining term.